-3. Residence Suites Semester Rates
+- 3. Residence Suites Semester Rates - a.
+Regular Semester

 Two to three students will share a suite consisting of 2-3 bedrooms, a kitchen, living area, and bathroom.
 Each student will have his/her own bedroom.
 All utilities are included except for telephone and cable television.